Flux159/cassie-odm/README.md

 Why Cassandra
 ----------
-Why would you want to use Cassandra with all those limitations?
-Distributed, fault tolerant design (kind of like auto-sharded, auto-replicated, master-master).
-Designed so that if any one node goes down, you can create another node, attach it to the cluster, and retrieve the "lost" data without any downtime.
-Linearly scalable reads and writes (and storage), when you need more reads/sec or writes/sec, you can simply add another node to the cluster.
-Finally, with Cassie, relatively easy data modeling in nodejs that compares to the ease of use of MongoDB using Mongoose (once you understand some data modeling differences).
+Why would you want to use Cassandra with those limitations?
+Cassandra provides a truly distributed, fault tolerant design (kind of like auto-sharded, auto-replicated, master-master).
+Cassandra is designed so that if any one node goes down, you can create another node, attach it to the cluster, and retrieve the "lost" data without any downtime.
+Cassandra provides linearly scalable reads and writes based on the number of nodes in a cluster.
+In other words, when you need more reads/sec or writes/sec, you can simply add another node to the cluster.
+Finally, with Cassie, you get relatively easy data modeling in nodejs that compares to the ease of use of MongoDB using Mongoose (once you understand some data modeling differences).

 Data Modelling Notes
 ----------